What is Herpes?

 HSV may cause blisters on the genital areas of both men and women.
 These blisters typically develop within two days to three weeks after first getting infected.
 The blisters start off as small bumps, grow into full blisters, and burst releasing pus.
 Blisters can be small or large, and can be just one blister, or many located close together.

 Better2Know tests for Herpes with a small blood sample.
 Results are available one day after your sample arrives in the laboratory.
-The test will determine whether it is HSV I or HSV II.
+The test will determine whether you have HSV I or HSV II.

 In addition, there are lifestyle changes which can also help control the time between outbreaks and their severity.
 You can choose to speak to a Better2Know doctor about your results who will be able to recommend appropriate medication.
 You can also speak to your own doctor.

 There is an increased chance of recurrent symptoms during pregnancy.
 These will not harm your baby but do mean that some women who have previously been asymptomatic may notice symptoms for the first time whilst pregnant.
 If you are in any way worried, please consult your mid-wife.